openkfw/d4dtools/docs/climate-resilience/fact-sheets-cres/communication.md

 Furthermore, E-conferencing as a form of virtual communication can contribute to identifying and closing research gaps on landslide disaster risk reduction and management ([Dias et al. 2020](https://doi.org/10.1007/978-3-030-60196-6_50)).

-### Water Scarcity/ Drought
+### Water Scarcity / Drought

 Collaborative learning networks provide peer-to-peer learning opportunities to increase drought resilience ([Elias et al. 2023](https://doi.org/10.1175/BAMS-D-22-0017.1)).
 This can be facilitated by sharing lessons learned from past events and documenting drought impacts and responses during current disasters.

-### Strong Winds/ Storms
+### Strong Winds / Storms

 Collaboration of researchers amongst each other and with communities is essential for resilience-building and preparedness in the face of hazards, such as hurricanes.
 Especially information on risk and vulnerability from communities must be incorporated effectively.
 Virtual methods are able to overcome geographic barriers, link researchers and practitioners and enable shared responsibilities for team goals.
 This can build trust and support innovative engagement and ultimately contribute to data collection and autonomous community responses ([Stablein et al. 2022](https://doi.org/10.1016/j.gloenvcha.2022.102558)).

-### Forest/ Bush Fires
+### Forest / Bush Fires

 E-learning can be a vital instrument to raise awareness and learn on growing risks from forest and bush fires, including by knowledge exchange from areas where such risk has been high before.
 Target audiences are broad and include policy-makers, actors in climate action and risk reduction as well as students.
 For instance, a study found that video game technology could contribute to university education in disaster risk management related to wildfire response ([Jaime et al. 2019](https://www.inderscienceonline.com/doi/abs/10.1504/IJTEL.2019.100481)).
 There are also applications for citizens to foster individual action at home or work ([Country Fire Authority, n.d.](https://www.cfa.vic.gov.au/plan-prepare/your-local-area-info-and-advice/e-learning)), and improve urban planning, by adapting urban design for bushfire-resilient homes ([University of Melbourne, n.d.](https://study.unimelb.edu.au/find/microcredentials/urban-design-for-bushfire-resilient-homes/)).

 ### Extreme Temperatures

 Extreme heat and urban heat islands are topics already taken up in various online learning and gaming formats, often applying design-based methodologies.
-Diverse formats and materials are geared towards different audiences, from raising citizen awareness (e.g. by games as presented by [Crisman et al. 2023](https://doi.org/10.1080/00958964.2023.2183173)) to informing urban planners (e.g. by mans of webinars such as from [UrbanShift](https://www.shiftcities.org/post/how-cities-are-beating-urban-heat)), or  teaching on related assessments (e.g. on [Satellite Remote Sensing for Measuring Urban Heat Islands and Constructing Heat Vulnerability Indices](https://appliedsciences.nasa.gov/get-involved/training/english/arset-satellite-remote-sensing-measuring-urban-heat-islands-and) by NASA).
+Diverse formats and materials are geared towards different audiences, from raising citizen awareness (e.g. by games as presented by [Crisman et al. 2023](https://doi.org/10.1080/00958964.2023.2183173)) to informing urban planners (e.g. by means of webinars such as from [UrbanShift](https://www.shiftcities.org/post/how-cities-are-beating-urban-heat)), or  teaching on related assessments (e.g. on [Satellite Remote Sensing for Measuring Urban Heat Islands and Constructing Heat Vulnerability Indices](https://appliedsciences.nasa.gov/get-involved/training/english/arset-satellite-remote-sensing-measuring-urban-heat-islands-and) by NASA).
 In addition, there are repositories with multiple digital materials and e-learning courses (e.g. from [Global Heat Health Information Network](https://ghhin.org/elearning-courses/)).

 ### Saltwater Penetration

 While salt water intrusion/penetration is a growing concern, including for urban areas, it has not yet been dealt with as much as with other hazards in communication and collaboration tools and e-learning.
 Available materials are often online publications (e.g. [IFRC/COCHAP 2024](https://preparecenter.org/wp-content/uploads/2024/01/4-Saltwater-Intrusion-COCHAP-fact-sheets.pdf)) or online repositories (such as from [USGS](https://www.usgs.gov/mission-areas/water-resources/science/saltwater-intrusion#overview) or [PSU](https://www.e-education.psu.edu/earth103/node/901)), not all with an exclusive focus on cities.
 Nevertheless, online tools and materials can be vital to inform about the current status and future scenarios impacting on water resources.

-## Application in DRM/ CCA measures
+## Application in DRM / CCA Measures
 ------

-### Nature-based solutions
+### Nature-based Solutions

 E-learning tools and courses can educate how to implement NbS projects.
 They are able to provide a self-paced and accessible space for education and exchange on planning, design and implementation of NbS strategies.
 For example, the e-learning course of NCAI, GIZ and IUCN on ecosystem-based adaptation (EbA) ([https://ncai.iisd.org/eba-course/](https://ncai.iisd.org/eba-course/)) introduces each step of the EbA Mainstreaming Cycle and informs participants where and how biodiversity and ecosystem co-benefits may be integrated in the project phases ([IISD 2023](https://www.iisd.org/system/files/2023-06/biodiversity-co-benefits-nature-based-solutions.pdf)).
 Overall, there is a couple of e-learning courses available, including for practitioners, that have content on application of NbS for DRM and CCA including in urban areas, such as the [Certificate Course on Nature-based Solutions for Disaster and Climate Resilience](https://pedrr.org/mooc/) by UNEP or a course on [Green Infrastructure for Coastal Cities](https://www.learningfornature.org/en/courses/green-infrastructure/),  and the number of materials keeps growing.